Available languages

 Mobile ticket

-Skip the big buses with this small group tour narrated by a local guide.
+Skip the big buses and long lines with this small group tour narrated by a local guide.
 This is Sitka's only tour option to include only the 3 top ranked stops in our beautiful town.
 This gives you the opportunity to see the top spots and still have time to explore our city.
 Come join us and see the Alaska you have always dreamed about through the eyes of a local.

 Public transportation options are available nearby